 Eyeliner Aftercare Tips

-• Apply ice packs as necessary to prevent or reduce swelling.
+• Apply cold packs as necessary to prevent or reduce swelling.
 (Place cold pack in new, sanitary plastic baggy.)

 • When the area starts to flake, leave it.
 Do not pick, peel, rub or pull on the skin.

 • Avoid sweating such as from vigorous exercise for 24 hours.

 • For at least one week post-procedure or until healing is complete (whichever is longer):

 o Keep your hands clean and avoid touching the affected area(s).

 o Do not scrub or pick treated areas.